apache/nuttx/configs/flipnclick-pic32mz/README.txt

 configs/flipnclick-pic32mz README
 ===============================

   This README file discusses the port of NuttX to the Mikroe Flip&Click PIC32MZ board.
 That board features the PIC32MZ2048EFH100 MCU.

+  Thanks to John Legg for contributing the Flip&Click PIC32MZ board!

 Contents
 ========